Novaloc Overdenture System: A New Approach To Low-Profile Attachments

-There are usually two emotional reactions when treatment involves the removal of all remaining natural teeth and creating a removable prosthesis to replace them.
-First, the patient becomes emotional when they finally realize they are getting all their remaining teeth removed, and secondly, the restorative dentist becomes emotional when realizing they need to find all the correct components for a specific implant system.
+There are usually two emotional reactions when treatment involves removing all remaining natural teeth and creating a removable prosthesis to replace them.
+First, the patient becomes emotional when they finally realize they are getting all their remaining teeth removed, and second, the restorative dentist becomes emotional when they realize they need to find all the correct components for a specific implant system.

 Figure 1: Straumann Novaloc abutments and attachments are available for bone level (BL), bone level X (BLX), and tissue level (TL & TLX).

-One reason I enjoy dentistry is because I help edentulous patients with an area on their face that is visible, personal, and important for function, speech articulation, and expression.
+I enjoy dentistry because I help edentulous patients with an area on their face that is visible, personal, and important for function, speech articulation, and expression.

 Recently, I worked with a great patient who presented with a fractured lower overdenture.
 One can only imagine the thoughts moving through her mind as she took the leap of faith required to move forward with treatment, which included a dental implant-supported overdenture that fractured soon after insertion.